CruGlobal/attributes_history/README.md

-# VersionableByDate
+# AttributesHistory

-Provides date-granular versioning for specific fields on your models (query-friendly history log).
+Provides date-granular easy to query history for specific fields on your models.

 ## Usage

 Include the gem:

-`gem 'versionable_by_date'`
+`gem 'attributes_history'`

-Call `has_versions_by_date` in your model with the option `for_attributes` to specify the attributes you want to version and `with_model` to specify the versions model.

-The versions model should have fields that match your `for_attributes` fields, `versioned_on` field for the date, and a foreign key field to link back to your versioned model.
+Call `has_attributes_history for: [attributes], with_model: AttributesLog` where `attributes` are the ones you want to track and `AttributesLog` will contain the history entries.
+Your `AttributesLog` model should have a field `recorded_on` which tracks the date when those attributes changed to the values in the next recorded entry (or to the current attribute values).

 ## Example

-Here's an example of how you could track the `status` and `pledge_amount` fields for a ministry donor contact in a `PartnerStatusLog` table.
+Here's an example of how you could track the `status` and `pledge` fields for a ministry donor contact in a `PartnerStatusLog` table.
 This would then allow you to easily query the ministry partner's status and commitment information over time.

 ```
 class Contact < ActiveRecord::Base
-  has_versions_by_date for_attributes: [:status, :pledge_amount],
-                       with_model: PartnerStatusLog
+  has_attributes_history for: [:status, :pledge], with_model: PartnerStatusLog
 end
 ```